BETA PHOTO: Lone Eagle Peak with Stettner route shown.

 The Lone Eagle Cirque can be approached from the east over Pawnee Pass or from the west starting at the Monarch Lake trailhead.
 No matter which way you go it's a long hump.
 There is plenty of potential for new (trad) routes and bouldering in the Crater Lake/Triangle Lake area.
 This area is quite pristine.
 Do your best to keep it that way!

-Access the Brainard Lake Recreation Area via the Peak-to-Peak Highway.
+From the east: access the Brainard Lake Recreation Area via the Peak-to-Peak Highway (northwest of Denver and north of Nederland).
 Drive west past Brainard Lake to the Long Lake trailhead and follow the Pawnee Pass trail 4-5 miles to the pass at 12,500 feet on the Continental Divide.
 Descend the west side of Pawnee Pass (very steep), passing Pawnee Lake en route to a junction with the Crater Lake Trail 3 miles below the pass.
 Hike a gentle uphill mile south to Crater Lake (camping permit required -- you can get these at the National Forest Service office in Boulder).
 Lone Eagle Peak is the towering pinnacle just south of and above the lake.

 This sustained excursion (lots of 4th and easy 5th class) starts on the summit of Lone Eagle Peak (reached either via the North Face Route or Solo Flight) and traverses south along a spectacular ridge to the seldom-visited summit of Iriquois (12,799).
 From the summit of Lone Eagle follow the Solo Flight route south to the one point at which it drops over a notch onto the west side of the ridge.
 Descend 100 feet west down a gully and continue up and south on a grassy, diagonalling bench below t...[more]Browse More Classics in CO